Napa River Flood Project: How it works

 The average annual flow of the Napa River is about 1300 cuft/s through the populated center of the City of Napa.
 During a 100-year flood, the flow increases to an estimated 41000 cuft/s to 46000 cuft/s.
 The Napa River-Napa Creek Flood Protection Project employs a combination of traditional and innovative approaches to reduce the flooding threat.
-In the downstream project area, dikes have been removed and tidal marshalands have been restored; bridges have been replaced to remove obstacles to water flow; riverbank terracing has been done to provide more room for large volumes of water; a dry bypass channel will be excavated to create a shortcut for fast moving floodwaters to pass through the Oxbow area; new dikes, levees and floodwalls will be built; bank stabilization will be used in specific areas; and detention basins and pump stations will accommodate runoff behind the floodwalls.
+In the downstream project area, dikes have been removed and tidal marshlands have been restored; bridges have been replaced to remove obstacles to water flow; riverbank terracing has been done to provide more room for large volumes of water; a dry bypass channel will be excavated to create a shortcut for fast moving floodwaters to pass through the Oxbow area; new dikes, levees and floodwalls will be built; bank stabilization will be used in specific areas; and detention basins and pump stations will accommodate runoff behind the floodwalls.

 After much lobbying, work on the Napa Creek portion on the project started in November 2010.
 This portion of the project was undertaken to control potential flooding in an area along Napa Creek between Jefferson Street and the Napa River in downtown Napa.
 This area is even more prone to flooding than the river itself.
 Work in this portion of the project included removal and replacement of existing vehicle bridges, installation of new culvert and reshaping of the creek's bank.
 Much of this portion of the project was completed in 2013.

 The project has also funded other river related projects up valley from the work being done in the City of Napa.

 The remaining work on the project included construction of a flood bypass channel which was finished in 2015.